High Court of Tanzania

 6 April 1998

-Applicant's prolonged unexplained absence (claimed mourning) was not excusable; restoration refused and appeal dismissed with costs.
+Appellant’s absence for mourning was not an excusable delay; restoration refused and appeal dismissed with costs.

 3 April 1998